Audi A3 Saloon engines, drive and performance

 Diesel engines

 The 35 TDI is the only diesel on offer.
-It’s a good job as we highly recommend it – the MPG is impressive, but it’s usefully quicker than the 35 TFSI petrol, with a 0-62mph time of 8.3 seconds.
-This version doesn’t come with the manual option, however, the seven speed auto is smooth and rarely confused.
-Overtaking is a doddle – you can really feel the power kick in from next to no rpm.
+It’s a good job as we highly recommend it – the MPG is impressive, and it’s usefully quick with a 0-62mph time of 8.3 seconds.
+This version doesn’t come with the manual option, however, the seven-speed auto is smooth and rarely confused.
+Overtaking is a doddle – you can really feel the power kick in from next to no rpm, and it’s great on a motorway as it’s able to sit at lower revs at higher speeds than the petrol engines.

 What’s it like to drive?